How to Clean Hockey Equipment

 Taking certain precautions, you can wash smaller pieces of gear in your dishwasher.

 - Place gear in an empty dishwasher.
-Turn off heated drying cycle and run the dishwasher on the highest heat wash settings.
+Turn off the heated drying cycle and run the dishwasher on the highest heat wash settings.

 - Do not use dishwasher detergent, as most contain bleaching agents and harsh additives which can damage your gear.
 And be advised that using any other soap in your dishwasher can damage your machine.